-Scout Law index card games are a versatile way to help teach and reinforce the points of the Law to Cub Scouts.
-They’re great for gathering activities!
+Scout Law games are a versatile way to help teach and reinforce the points of the Law to Cub Scouts.
+They're great for gathering activities!

-I love it when we can use everyday items for super fun Cub Scout activities!
-Remember the paper plate shuffle?
 Today, I want to tell you about 6 games that you can play with index cards that will help your Cub Scouts learn the Scout Law.
-Plus, they’re just plain fun!
+Plus, they're just plain fun and perfect for a den meeting!

 Better yet, have each of your Cub Scouts make their own set of index cards!
 Take them up at the end of the meeting so you can reuse them.